jpegleg/dwarven-toolbox/README.md

 write(1, "dang\n", 5)                   = 5
 read(3, "", 131072)                     = 0
 ```
+STDIN piping is the GNU coreutils standard approach it seems, so we'll do something different with dwarven-toolbox and embrace arguments or use files instead.
+STDIN piping has less leakage than arguments,  because "ps" process data is more accessible than syscall trace data.
+Lower privileged users can access process data by default in GNU/linux, including the arguments.

 We have x2 the risk with STDIN on syscall leakage because we have two different syscalls that leak the data.